 Ever since we featured photos from Uncle Lou’s scrapbook, a selection of personal Polaroids taken at New York’s Melody Burlesk in the 1970s and 80s, we wanted to find an equivalent collection from the West Coast.

-Recently we came across Donnie Reamer, a regular in San Francisco‘s strip-clubs during the 1980s, who went to hundreds of shows and befriended many of the adult film stars who appeared in them.
-Overt the years, he collected flyers, photographs, signed merchandise, and memories from the various clubs.
+Recently we came across Donnie Reamer, a regular at San Francisco‘s strip-clubs during the 1980s, who went to hundreds of shows and befriended many of the adult film stars who appeared in them.
+Over the years, he collected flyers, photographs, signed merchandise, and memories from the various clubs.
 These items tell the story of an already-lost age: Feature dancers, long-closed clubs, video tape, and Polaroids.

 Here is a selection from Donnie’s collection, together with some of his memories.

 Always the melting pot, San Francisco was ideally positioned for what we refer to as The Golden Age of Pornography.
 Strip clubs in abundance, Reuben Sturman‘s bookstores, the good folks from Call Off Your Old Tired Ethics (COYOTE), the annual Exotic Erotic Ball, The Spectator sex tabloid, The Power Exchange (for swappers), North Beach in all it’s splendor, hookers, call girls, Asian massage parlors by the score, adult cinemas… even an X-rated drive-in close by in Marin.
 San Francisco offered a smorgasbord of carnal pastimes.

 The Mitchell Brothers O’Farrell Theatre had already put themselves onto the map.
 Throughout the 1970s and well on into the 80s, buckets of money flew into Jim and Artie’s cash registers, and from there into a libidinous legion of sexy Mitchell Brother’s stripper’s panties.
 Seven days a week, 52 weeks a year.